577 London Road, Bridgeton, Glasgow. G40 1NE. If you own this pub please give us a phone number.

 The Crimson Star sits at the corner of London Road and Kerr Street, Bridgeton.

-Before the railway took over this site there used to be a public house on the site dating back to 1867.
-During the 1870s William Arbuckle occupied the premises.
+Before the railway took over this site in 1876 there used to be a few shops on the site.
+The first licensee was William Arbuckle.

 William Arbuckle was born in Glasgow in 1844, he married Helen Armour daughter of a well known publican in the east end of the city who had pubs in Broad Street, Stevenson Street, King Street Calton and Main Street, Bridgeton.
 They lived with their 3 sons and 2 daughters at Morris Place not far from their pub.